Tilapia lake virus: Associated diseases

 There is little known of the relationship of TiLV to other viral aquaculture diseases, but viruses such as infectious salmon anemia orthomyxoviruses, infectious hematopoietic necrosis virus, and viral hemorrhagic septicemia virus are common causes of illness and death in cultured fish.
 Salmon anemia orthomyxoviruses, influenza, and Thogoto have also been said to have similar replication to that of TiLV due to organization of nucleotide sequences in transcription enabling base pairing.
 Specific to tilapia, Tilapia iridovirus is the only significant viral pathogen known to cause severe disease and die-offs.
 Other pathogens known to cause viral diseases in this species are betanodavirus and herpes-like virus.

 Transmission and control

 The virus is found to be transmitted through direct horizontal transmission by cohabitation or transfer of live aquatic animals, although these viral pathogens have been found in fresh and preserved tilapia.
 There is limited information on the biophysical properties and risks of TiLV associated with animal product but research suggests that the eye, brain and liver are likely to contain highest concentrations of TiLV and thus solid and liquid waste are likely to be contaminated.
-There is currently no evidence of vertical transmission of TiLV.
+Vertical transmission from parent to child may be possible.

 Restriction of the movement of live tilapines between farms or fisheries is thought to limit the spread of the viral disease to new species, as well as maintaining clean practices and sanitizing equipment in these areas.
 There is still no evidence that there are practices to limit viral spread in an infected farm.